 Best IoT Products and Services

-IoT Trends for 2018 promise more connected devices, infrastructures and environments that transform our everyday life, business operations and industries standards at the international level.
-Here’s a compact set of time-proven and brand new solutions and products that demonstrate the power of IoT technology and most probably will make the way to the future connected world.
+Growing connectivity technologies in IoT, connected devices and solutions transform our everyday life, business operations and industries standards at the international level.
+Check this set of time-proven and brand new solutions and products that demonstrate the power of IoT technology and most probably will make the way to the future connected world.

 Smart Agriculture: Drones in Farm Management

-Machina Research predicts 225 million connected devices in agriculture by 2024 and foresees large-scale growth of IoT in this secor.
-Thanks to PrecisionHawk, drones will make a good part of amount.
+Machina Research predicts 225 million connected devices in farming by 2024 and foresees large-scale growth of IoT applications in agriculture.
+Thanks to PrecisionHawk, drones will make a good part of this amount.

 Powered by AI-based navigation tools, PrecisionHawk drones analyze weather and autonomously build the best flight routes to successfully complete missions and land at the same place they take off.